marcelodolza/responsive-grid-form/README.md

 # responsive-grid-form
-Responsive grid with the possibility of attach fields.
+Modular responsive grid with the possibility of attach fields.

 ___
 Above **700px**